 This one of a kind sanctuary at the intersection of the Pacific Coast and Mendocino’s Anderson Valley is a response to the suggestion that our purpose in life is to create connection.
-A training ground that fosters the much needed elements of empathy, connection, and attention, The Land is the door to your turned on life.
+A training ground that fosters the much needed elements of empathy, compassion, and attention, the Land is the door to a more connected life.

 Keeping in mind that fulfillment is a way of life, and at the root of that way of life is a sense of connecting, The Land is designed to be more a co-creative experience than a resort — It is a lifestyle that emerges when you practice a set of principles that allow for intimacy with your life.
 From the most physical expression to the most spiritual – it is the fundamental discovery that what you are intimate with, you experience as divine.
 Including yourself.